Walt Disney And the Legacy of A Big AmericanThe Dark Herald

 The final legacy of Walt Disney to his company was the Reedy Creek Improvement District.

 Right now, if Universal Orlando wants to build a new attraction, they have to seek many and numerous permits and permissions from Orange County, the City of Orlando, and who knows how many commissions.
 Disney World on the other hand just builds it. *

 Disney World enjoys what is a more or less tax-free existence from the two counties it covers.
 And more importantly, it doesn’t have to deal with either one of them in any serious way.
 Having to deal with two counties at the same time is a nightmare for any corporation.

 But the crippling blow to Disney will be losing its ability to issue municipal bonds.
-Walt Disney World has billions in untaxed municipal bonds issues.
+Walt Disney World has billions in untaxed municipal bond issues.
 It’s how they finance pretty much everything they built there.
 What happens to that debt if Reedy Creek is dissolved?.
-Disney would try to palm it off on the counties but if it can’t then Disney will suddenly have to pay god only knows how much in taxes on those bonds and that would trash its bond rating.
+Disney will try to palm it off on the counties but those counties can now tax Disney World, to include back taxes.
+One way or another, Disney is absolutely on the hook for this.

 It wouldn’t bankrupt the company, but it would kneecap it for decades.
 Its stock price wouldn’t recover for years.

 This attack was so sudden I have to wonder, did Bob Chapek talk Ron DeSantis into it?